Perfexionists/perun/docs/postprocessors.rst

      approach, is the simplest non-parametric estimator.
 This method trying to fit models through data by dividing the interval into N equal-width bucket and the resultant value in each bucket is equal to result of selected statistical aggregation function (mean/median) within the values in the relevant bucket.
-In short, we can describe the regressogram as a render_step_function function (i.e. constant function by parts).
+In short, we can describe the regressogram as a step function (i.e. constant function by parts).

+  5. :ref:`postprocessors-moving-average` (authored by **Simon Stupinsky**) also know as the rolling average or running average, is the statistical analysis belongs to non-parametric approaches.
+     This method is based on the analysis of the given data points by creating a series of values based on the specific aggregation function, most often average or possibly median.
+The resulting values are derived from the different subsets of the full data set.
+We currently support the two main methods of this approach and that the **Simple** Moving Average and the **Exponential** Moving Average.
+In the first method is an available selection from two aggregation function: **mean** or **median**.

 All of the listed postprocessors can be run from command line.
 For more information about command line interface for individual postprocessors refer to :ref:`cli-postprocess-units-ref`.